DESTINATIONS · CALABRIA

 ← Back to Stilo

 In the picturesque region of Calabria, surrounded by lush vegetation and ancient monuments, stands the Monastery of San Domenico in Stilo.
-It was here, in this medieval complex of exceptional architecture, that the Dominicans conducted their intellectual activities.
-Located on the slopes of Monte Consolino, this site represents a unique intersection of Byzantine spirituality, Dominican scholasticism, and revolutionary naturalism.
-It is inseparably linked to the figure of Tommaso Campanella, making it an extraordinary destination for lovers of Italian culture and history.
-What secrets does this remarkable centre hold, and why did it become the cradle of one of the boldest utopias in European history?
+This site, located on the slopes of Monte Consolino, brings together local religious tradition and the history of one of the most famous thinkers of southern Italy.
+It is inseparably linked to the figure of Tommaso Campanella, making it an important destination for lovers of Calabrian culture and history.
+What significance does this complex hold, and why does Stilo so often feature in stories about the philosopher from Calabria?

 Monastery of San Domenico in Stilo – from Benedictine Abbey to Dominican Centre of Learning